mehmetumit/colpick/README.md

 ---

-Fast way to pick color at mouse position on linux.
+A Linux tool that allows users to pick color on mouse position.
+* Integrated configuration option for allowing users to adapt their workflow.
+* Bitmap screenshot and mouse position used to get pixel color codes.
+* Notifier, hex to RGB conversion and clipboard features implemented.

 ![demonstration](https://github.com/MehmetUmit/colpick/blob/main/demo/demo.gif)
 ## Dependencies